 Building Engineering Services Association (BESA) – Specification for kitchen ventilation systems

-It’s important for commercial catering gas equipment and appliances to be installed and maintained correctly.
+Commercial catering gs equipment and appliances need to be installed and maintained correctly.
 This ensures equipment maintains optimum performance in a safe working environment.
-Should you notice any issues, such as a gas smell or drop in performance of any equipment, contact an engineer immediately.
+Should you notice any issues, such as a gas smell or drop in any equipment’s performance, contact an engineer immediately.